 For each tag in the list, the ASP shall provide a value for all devices and applications in the scope of the application that the ASP is registering in the format defined in normative annex J.

-The ASP shall process the application T&C import template using their local systems and procedures with input from devices vendors and third parties who provide components of their application to create one or more provider T&C's.
+The ASP shall process the application T&C import template using their local systems and procedures with input from devices vendors and third parties who provide components of their application to create one or more provider T&Cs.

 The oneM2M App-ID Registry shall, at a minimum, also provide the ASP with the "descriptors list" in the language of the oneM2M partner to support the ASP in completing the T&C import templates to form the set of Provider T&C for that ASP.